mokrane09/air-quality/README.md

  ## Running The App

  First, create a `.env` file from the `.env.example` file

---
---Then, set the values of the environment variables :
+Then, set the values of the environment variables :

 `APP_PORT` the application port
 `MONGODB_URL` : MongoDB connection string
 `IQAIR_API_KEY` : Your IQAIR API key, get it from https://www.iqair.com/fr/dashboard/api

-### Running With Docker
+#### Running With Docker

 In the `.env` file, make sure you set the value of the environment variable `MONGODB_EXTERNAL_PORT` to a port number that works for you,